Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

   > [Info] When selecting a receipt, the receipt data are displayed in the input line.
 Changes can still be made here before takeover and saved with the [SAVE] button.

-12. Double check all posting details and, if no further changes are needed, click the [TAKE OVER SELECTED ONES] button.
+12. Select the applicable receipt and double check all posting details.
+If no further changes are needed, click the [TAKE OVER SELECTED ONES] button.
+A pop-window is displayed while the receipt is being taken over.
 The receipt has been registered in the *Accounting* module.
 The posting is displayed in the postings list.
 An open item for the corresponding supplier (creditor) has been created.

   ![Financial accounting takeover](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsTakeover.png "[Financial accounting takeover]")

-[comment]: <> (New screenshot to be added)